TulioMsc/earliest-detection/README.md

-# **Earliest Detection Anomalies in Programmable Networks**
+# **Earliest Detection Anomalies in Programmable Networks with Deep Packet Inspection (DPI)**

 ## **Project Description**
-The **Earliest Detection Anomalies in Programmable Networks** project focuses on developing an advanced system for the early detection of anomalies in Software-Defined Networks (SDN) and other programmable network environments.
-The goal is to ensure network stability, performance, and security by quickly identifying irregularities, such as unusual traffic patterns, latency spikes, or potential security threats.
-The solution leverages machine learning, network analytics, and automation to respond proactively to problems before they escalate.
+The **Earliest Detection Anomalies in Programmable Networks with DPI** project aims to develop an advanced anomaly detection system tailored for Software-Defined Networks (SDN) and other programmable infrastructures.
+This solution enhances traditional anomaly detection by incorporating **Deep Packet Inspection (DPI)**, allowing the analysis of packet content beyond headers.
+This approach ensures more precise detection of malicious behavior, unusual traffic patterns, and protocol violations, empowering proactive security and performance management.

-This project is particularly relevant for network administrators and organizations that rely on dynamic and programmable infrastructures, including cloud providers, Internet of Things (IoT) deployments, and telecom operators.
+The system is ideal for dynamic environments such as data centers, IoT deployments, and telecom networks, where early anomaly detection and fast response are critical to maintaining security and performance.

 ## **Key Features**
-- **Real-Time Anomaly Detection**: Continuous monitoring to detect irregular network behaviors in real time.
+- **Deep Packet Inspection (DPI)**: Analyzes packet content and payloads to detect malicious activity or non-compliant protocols.
+- **Real-Time Anomaly Detection**: Monitors traffic continuously and identifies irregularities as they occur.
-- **Programmable Network Compatibility**: Optimized for SDN, NFV (Network Function Virtualization), and other programmable network infrastructures.
+- **Programmable Network Compatibility**: Supports SDN and NFV platforms, enabling flexible network reconfiguration in response to detected anomalies.
-- **Machine Learning Models**: Uses supervised and unsupervised learning algorithms, such as anomaly detection with Isolation Forest, autoencoders, and clustering techniques.
+- **Machine Learning Integration**: Uses algorithms like Isolation Forest, autoencoders, and clustering for both supervised and unsupervised anomaly detection.
-- **Root Cause Analysis**: Identifies the origin of anomalies, helping to address underlying issues efficiently.
+- **Root Cause Analysis and Reporting**: Identifies the source of issues and provides detailed logs and reports for further investigation.
-- **Automated Mitigation Actions**: Configures the network dynamically to respond to threats (e.g., isolating suspicious traffic).
+- **Automated Network Reactions**: Dynamically adjusts network flows (e.g., blocking suspicious traffic) based on detection events.
-- **Visual Dashboards**: Interactive dashboards for real-time monitoring and reporting.
+- **Visual Dashboards**: Provides real-time monitoring with insightful visualizations of detected anomalies and network performance.
-- **Scalable Architecture**: Designed to handle large-scale networks and high traffic volumes.
+- **Scalable and Extensible**: Optimized for large-scale networks with high traffic volumes.

 ## **Project Structure**

-📦 Earliest-Detection-Anomalies
+📦 Earliest-Detection-Anomalies-DPI
-├── 📂 data/ # Example datasets for testing and benchmarking ├── 📂 models/ # Pre-trained models and training scripts
+├── 📂 data/ # Sample datasets and network traffic captures ├── 📂 models/ # Pre-trained models and training scripts
-├── 📂 notebooks/ # Jupyter Notebooks for experiments and exploratory analysis ├── 📂 src/ # Core codebase with anomaly detection algorithms and SDN modules ├── 📂 docs/ # Documentation and usage guidelines
+├── 📂 notebooks/ # Jupyter Notebooks for experiments and analysis ├── 📂 src/ # Core code for anomaly detection and DPI modules ├── 📂 docs/ # Documentation and usage guides
-├── 📂 tests/ # Unit and integration tests └── LICENSE # License file
+├── 📂 tests/ # Unit and integration tests for code validation └── LICENSE # License file

 ## **Technologies Used**
 - **Programming Language**: Python
 - **Libraries and Frameworks**:
-  - `scikit-learn`, `TensorFlow` / `PyTorch` for machine learning
+  - `scikit-learn`, `TensorFlow`, `PyTorch` for machine learning models
-  - `pandas`, `NumPy` for data manipulation
+  - `pandas`, `NumPy` for data handling and analysis
   - `Matplotlib`, `Plotly` for visualization
 - **Network Platforms**:
-  - OpenFlow, ONOS, Open vSwitch (OVS)
+  - OpenFlow, ONOS, Open vSwitch (OVS) for SDN control
-  - Mininet for network emulation
+  - Mininet for network emulation and testing
+  - **DPI Tools**: Integration with `nDPI` or `Zeek` for deep packet inspection
 - **Infrastructure**:
   - Docker for containerization
-  - GitHub Actions for CI/CD pipelines
+  - GitHub Actions for CI/CD automation

 ## **How to Contribute**
-Contributions are welcome!
-Follow these steps to get involved:
+We welcome contributions!
+Follow these steps to get started:
 1. **Fork the repository**.
 2. Create a **branch** for your feature or fix:
    ```bash